BTF News Briefs ! Rev Feb 14, 2014

 Plans are developed; Budgets are in place; We have also invited our elected officials to get on board and help us.

 The scheduled BTF meeting dates for 2014 are March 20, May 15, July 17 & September 18 @ 10:15 in Minden

-Trailblazer R C & D was instrumental in the establishment of the
+Trailblazer R C & D is pleased to be in partnership with the

 In 2009, the Bistineau Task Force was created by the Bienville, Bossier, and Webster Parish Police Juries in response to public outcries over the spread of Giant Salvinia in Lake Bistineau.
 In cooperation with the Trailblazer Rural Development Institute and the Louisiana Department of Wildlife and Fisheries (LDWF), BTF stakeholders have worked to restore and preserve the water quality and habitats of the entire Lake Bistineau area.
 Actions include the coordination of restoration activities, education, advocacy, and citizen action.
 The BTF is working with all stakeholders for the benefit of future generations.